Plan your visit to Pura Tirta Empul, Bali’s most sacred water temple near Ubud. Learn about the purification ritual, what to wear, and when to go.

 The Melukat Ceremony Preparation: Get Changed

-Once you are inside the temple complex and have explored a bit, make your way to the locker room area (to the right of the altar if facing it).
+Once you are inside the Pura Tirta Empul temple complex and have explored a bit, make your way to the locker room area (to the right of the altar if facing it).
 Just outside the locker room you can hire your sarong and key.
 Then go inside to get changed.
 The locker rooms are mixed and although there are some changing cubicles these are really wet so most people just get changed by their lockers.
 Easiest if you already have your swimmers on underneath your clothes / bring a large towel.

 The Melukat Ceremony Part 1: Offering (Optional)

 For a small donation, you can get a Canang Sari.
 This is a small basket made of woven palm leaves.
 It will contain an incense stick and flower petals.
 This offering to the gods is a nice way to get into a peaceful frame of mind, even if the temple is busy.
-You can sit on the floor in front of the alter for as long as you want, and say prayers.
-Once complete, you lay the offering on the alter and make your way to the water temple.
+You can sit on the floor in front of the altar for as long as you want, and say prayers.
+Once complete, you lay the offering on the altar and make your way to the water temple.

 The Melukat Ceremony Part 2: Purification Ceremony